ehu7559/cryptoPalsWriteups/set1guide.md

 The Hamming distance function I wrote is clunky but gets the point across.
 As with much of this repository, it was written in my downtime at an internship.
-My manager was kind enough to let me code so that the endless calls did not break me.
+My manager was kind enough to let me code on my work laptop during my free time so that the monotony of working in tech support did not break my sanity.
 The Hamming Distance between two bytes can be  represented by the number of 1s in the binary representation of the bitwise XOR of the two bytes.

 The procedure is as follows.
 1. Determine Key Length